 Bounces occur when an email can't be delivered to an email address.
-When an email bounces, it is classified as either a soft or a hard bounce.
+When an email bounces, Mailchimp classifies it as either a soft or a hard bounce.

-Soft bounces are recognized by the email server, but are returned to the sender because the mailbox is either full or temporarily unavailable.
+Soft bounces are recognized by the email server, but are returned to the sender for a variety of reasons.
+This can include issues like the mailbox being full or temporarily unavailable.

-High bounce rates are often caused by lists that have gone stale, or addresses that were improperly entered or imported.
+High bounce rates are often caused by audiences that have gone stale, or addresses that were improperly entered or imported.

 Bounce rate limits vary between ISPs and email providers, and they change throughout the year based on incoming email volume.
 Because these limits are variable, and to avoid giving too much information to spammers, ISPs do not publicly release their limits.

-If you haven't sent a campaign in a while, reconfirm your list to keep your contact information up to date.
-This should help protect your list from spambots and fake signups that lead to bounces.
+If you haven't sent an email in a while, reconfirm your audience to keep your contact information up to date.
+This should help protect your audience from spambots and fake signups that lead to bounces.

 Yes.
-After you send with MailChimp, we track the delivery of your emails and move bounced addresses to the Cleaned section of the list.
-Email campaigns won't be sent to those addresses anymore, but you'll still be able to access them if you need to.
+After you send an email with Mailchimp, we track its delivery and clean bounced addresses from your audience.
+Emails won't be sent to those addresses anymore, but you'll still be able to access them if you need to.

 Sometimes hard bounces happen to valid email addresses.
-If a bounced address has recently been active and engaging with your campaigns, we won't remove it from your list right away.
+If a bounced address has recently engaged with your emails, we won't remove it from your audience right away.
 The bounce will be noted in the contact's profile and count toward their contact rating as we keep an eye on future activity.

-Although we manage bounced addresses for maintenance purposes, MailChimp is not a list cleaning service.
-If you import an old or invalid list, subscribers who bounced or unsubscribed previously won't be automatically blocked.
-If an email campaign is sent to these addresses, it could lead to a high number of spam complaints, undeliverable messages, or unsubscribes.
-To avoid these problems, follow best practices when adding or importing subscribers to a list.
+Although we manage bounced addresses for maintenance purposes, Mailchimp is not a contact cleaning service.
+If you import old or invalid contacts, addresses which bounced or unsubscribed previously could lead to a high number of spam complaints, undeliverable messages, or unsubscribes.
+To avoid these problems, follow best practices when adding or importing subscribers to your audience.